selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 This is very helpful as `fib` goes down the recursive track and checks if it has already solved a problem or not.

-This ensures that the functions doesn't have to essentially start from scratch all over again!
+This ensures that the function doesn't have to start from scratch all over again!

 ### Javascript

 I am going to use ES6 here, just to keep things terse.

+There will be an ES5 example below as well :)

 The above ES5 example should be plenty to explain how `fib` works!

 ```javascript
 const fib = (num, cache = {}) => {